Skip to main page content (AccessKey S)

 Two words of warning: this would be a bad place to be caught by an incoming tide, and signs of fresh erosion suggest that standing too close to the base of the cliffs without a hard hat (or at all) might not be a good idea.

 The most prominent feature on Boddin Point itself is the limekiln standing at its seaward end.
-This dates back to the 1700s, but may not be there for very much longer.
-Parts of the kiln have been in a state of collapse for many years: but a recent visit showed that undercutting by the sea on that side of the headland is getting worse and it's not clear what's now supporting much of the structure.
+This dates back to the 1700s.
+Parts of the kiln have been in a state of collapse for many years.
+A visit in 2003 showed that undercutting by the sea on that side of the headland was getting worse, and we were surprised to find it still standing in 2008.
+But it really isn't clear what is holding up much of the structure, and it may not be there for very much longer

 Close by is a clifftop cemetery.
 Here you can find the grave of one George James Ramsay.
 Not a well known man: but one who, according to his gravestone, was born on 24 November 1859, nineteen years after his death on 17 December 1840.